aidatorajiro/does_nothing/README.md

 ## Reference

 - `function a()`
+  - Description: Does some meaningless caluculation.
   - Input: nothing.
   - Output: nothing.

 - `function b()`
+  - Description: Does some meaningless caluculation.
   - Input: nothing.
   - Output: nothing.

 - `function c()`
+  - Description: Does some meaningless caluculation.
   - Input: nothing.
   - Output: nothing.